 3 FTSE Shares Going Ex-Dividend Next Week

-Dividends like these can add nicely to your investment returns -- they can be spent or reinvested, according to your needs.
+Finally, dividends like these can add nicely to your investment returns -- they can be spent or reinvested, according to your needs.
 Whether you're investing for income or growth, good old cash is always welcome.
-And that's why I recommend the brand-new Fool report "The Motley Fool's Top Income Share For 2013," in which our top analysts identify a share they believe will provide handsome dividend income for years to come.
+And that's why I recommend the brand-new Fool report "The Motley Fool's Top Income Share For 2013," in which our top analysts identify a share that they believe will provide handsome dividend income for years to come.
 But it will only be available for a limited period, so click here to get your copy today.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.